 Pay attention to the traditional Sansa festival that has continued since the days of the Nanbu clan

-Sansa Odori, which has been performed in Morioka city and the surrounding area for over 300 years, is known as "Traditional Sansa," and currently 19 traditional Sansa preservation groups have been registered as designated intangible folk cultural properties by Iwate prefecture and Morioka city.
+The Sansa dance, which has been performed in Morioka City and the surrounding areas for over 300 years, is called "Traditional Sansa," and currently 19 Traditional Sansa preservation groups are registered as designated intangible folk cultural properties by Iwate Prefecture and Morioka City.

-Costumes and choreography vary by region, and the Sansa Odori is characterized by a faster tempo and more complex movements than the Sansa Odori seen in parades.
+The costumes and choreography differ from region to region, and it is characterized by a faster tempo and more complex movements than the Sansa dance seen in parades.

 During the festival, a "Traditional Sansa Dance Competition" is held every day at a sub-venue, and dynamic dances from each region are performed before and after the parade